aritta/portfolio/README.md

 * TensorFlow/Keras for building convolutional neuronal network for image classifier
 * Streamlit for front-end app developemnt

-Have a look at the app: https://virtual-assistant-ad-diagnosisstreamlit-app-virtual-as-z46w5v.streamlitapp.com/
+Have a look at the app (recommended to use google chrome): https://virtual-assistant-ad-diagnosisstreamlit-app-virtual-as-iwclf9.streamlitapp.com/